 It’s a New Year’s Eve tradition that has outlasted Dick Clark, and like the ball dropping in Times Square, as eagerly anticipated…by Twilight Zone fans, that is!

-The New Year’s Eve Twilight Zone Marathon on Syfy (where it has been running the past couple of years after several decades on regional syndicated stations), kicks off at 7 pm EST/PST on December 30th and runs until January 3rd at noon.
-This year, they're showing all 156 half-hour episodes of series creator Rod Serling’s sci-fi/fantasy/horror/surreal magnum opus (that originally aired on CBS over five seasons, from 1959 through ’64), in chronological order!
-That should satisfy even the most persnickety Twilight Zone aficionado.
+The New Year’s Eve Twilight Zone Marathon on Syfy (where it has been running the past couple of years after several decades on regional syndicated stations), kicks off on December 31st and runs until January 2nd at 3:30 am.
+If you’re looking for favorite episodes, the full schedule can be found here.

 Serling, who wrote a whopping 89 of the series’ 156 episodes (science-fiction luminaries like the recently-passed Richard Matheson and Charles Beaumont scripted a bulk of the others), wrote some of the greatest (number one for years on TZ fan polls, the eerie “Eye of The Beholder,” or as you might know it colloquially, “the pig faces episode”) and some of the worst (pick any last-season episode, like “The Fear”—the only thing it has in common with its title is how frighteningly talky it is, the downside of Serling’s habit of dictating his scripts on a tape recorder).